Razeeman/Android-Popular-Libraries-Cheatsheet/README.md

 e
 ```

 ### RxJava.
-Base observable classes

-RxJava 2 features several base classes you can discover operators on:

-- **io.reactivex.Flowable**: 0..N flows, supporting Reactive-Streams and backpressure, which controls how fast a source emits items.
-- **io.reactivex.Observable**: 0..N flows, no backpressure.
-- **io.reactivex.Single**: a flow of exactly 1 item or an error, the reactive version of a method call.
-- **io.reactivex.Completable**: a flow without items but only a completion or error signal, the reactive version of a Runnable.
-- **io.reactivex.Maybe**: a flow with no items, exactly one item or an error.

-### RxJava.
 Terminology

 **Upstream, downstream**.
 The dataflows in RxJava consist of a source, zero or more intermediate steps followed by a data consumer or combinator step (where the step is responsible to consume the dataflow by some means).
 For intermediate operator, looking to the left towards the source, is called the **upstream**.
 Looking to the right towards the subscriber/consumer, is called the **downstream**.